Can you buy life insurance while pregnant?

 • Spousal rider: A spousal rider is an inexpensive option if your partner is unable to qualify for an individual life insurance policy.
 However, it’s usually recommended that both partners purchase an individual policy if they can each qualify instead — this option offers the most comprehensive coverage and is cost-efficient.

-Life insurance options if your application is postponed or declined
+What if your application is postponed or declined due to your pregnancy?

 If your application is postponed due to complications or a high-risk pregnancy, one possible option to consider is group life insurance coverage